Major in International Studies

 *** An International Senior Capstone will normally fulfill the INTL 499 requirement.

-****Demonstration of three years' foreign-language equivalency may be through examination; three years' coursework includes a departmentally administered proficiency examination.
+****Demonstration of three years' foreign-language equivalency may be through examination; two years' coursework includes a departmentally administered proficiency examination.

 Recommended lower-division foundation courses for international studies: